 as guests arrived…

 For this elegant table, I wanted to add a touch of nature (always), and embrace the history and rustic charm of the home.
 I wanted the carefully crafted menu to be the star, so I kept the color palate very limited: whites, grays, and greens.
-I used solid silver flatware (it belong to Melinda and I might be a little jealous), slate-colored cloth napkins (handmade by Laicie, with fabric from Finch Sewing Studio) and linen table runners, all white dishes, and layered pieces of greenery in between plates and bowls and such.
-I love the formality of a table when multiple glasses are set at once.
+Then, I used solid silver flatware (from Melinda and I might be a little jealous), slate-colored cloth napkins (handmade by Laicie, with fabric from Finch Sewing Studio) and linen table runners, all white dishes, and layered pieces of greenery in between plates and bowls and such.
+I love the formality of a table with multiple glasses set at once.
 Mr. Carson would be proud, or so I like to think.

 Our calligraphed menus and place cards were all handwritten` by Jasmin at Estudio RoJo.
 Jasmin executed these pieces perfectly; it was such an honor to work with her!
 For the centerpiece, we wanted to keep it simple, elegant, and low.
 So Lauren from Sweet Root Village used only white French tulips and a few greens, and she tucked them into a shallow soup tureen and surrounded them with a pair of antlers.

-I’m so grateful for the team who helped make this dinner so perfect for our students and for the opportunity to share such wonderful photos with you all!
+I’m so grateful for the team who made this dinner so perfect for our students and for the opportunity to share such wonderful photos with you all!
 Hope you are inspired for your holiday tables!
 More from this retreat coming soon (including a beyond-beautiful film made by Joy).

 Interested in working together?